uqlibrary/technology-training/R/ggplot2_intro.md

 ```

 Let's use the `diamonds` dataset now.
 The `diamonds` dataset comes in ggplot2 and contains information about ~54,000 diamonds, including the price, carat, color, clarity, and cut of each diamond.
-The chart shows that more diamonds are available with high quality cuts than with low quality cuts.

 ```
 str(diamonds)